|Connecticut Warbler. Photo by Kristin Mylecraine.|

-Connecticut Warbler is a highly sought-after migrant.
-It has eluded many birders because it is uncommon, quiet, and secretive, and it migrates late in spring, after the peak of birding activity.
-In NW Ohio, May 20 to 30 is the best time to find it.
+Connecticut Warbler is a highly sought-after migrant: It's uncommon, quiet, and secretive, and it migrates late in spring, after the peak of birding activity.
+In northwestern Ohio, May 20 to 30 is the best time to find it.

 This species forages mostly by walking slowly on the ground, occasionally jumping up onto a log or low branch.
 Males will sing from high perches on their breeding grounds in northern forest, but when they sing here in Ohio, they usually do so from just a few feet off the ground.
 So the birds are almost always very low or on the ground, inside forest or dense thickets, where they are hard to see.